theochem/horton/doc/user_postproc_espfit.rst

 Introduction
 ============

+The general idea behind the electrostatic potential (ESP) fitting tools in HORTON is to allow:

+ * ESP-fitting: Fitting atomic charges to reproduce the actual molecular ESP, and

+ * ESP-testing: Assessing how well a given set of charges reproduce the actual molecular ESP

-The general idea behind the electrostatic potential (ESP) fitting tools in HORTON is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
-Furthermore, the procedure is broken into different steps, such that you can carry out more specialized ESP fits.
+in isolated and 3D-periodic systems with compatible methodologies.
+These procedures are broken into small steps, such that you can carry out more specialized ESP fittings.

-Two related computations, fitting of charges and testing the quality of charges for the reproduction of the ESP, can be carried out once an ESP cost function is constructed.
+These two computations, fitting charges and testing the quality of given charges to reproduce the ESP, can be carried out once an ESP cost function is constructed.
 In HORTON, this ESP cost function takes the following form:

 .. math::